interactive-data-language/vscode-idl/extension/docs/code-comments/index.md

   meaningOfLife = 42

   ;+
-  ; We can use a mulit-line block of comments to add
+  ; We can use a multi-line block of comments to add
   ; all the important information that we want
   ;-
   but = `It's not that simple`